 Visiting a psychotherapist can go a long way in helping you identify what might be to blame.
 Psychotherapists have tools they can use that help uncover these events and bring them to the surface where they can be dealt with effectively.
 There’s been some very interesting research lately on the role psychedelics may play in assisting trained therapists as they guide you through the psyche in search of the underlying source of your anxiety and depression.

-2. Take a Multifaceted Approach to Healing Your Mental Health
+2. Take a Multifaceted Approach to Heal Your Mental Health

 Taking a multifaceted approach to healing your mental health is going to produce results much faster than just doing one thing.